 We came across a stall making peanut cake using traditional method.
 It starts with pulverizing the roasted peanuts with a bottle to pounding the peanuts with sugar with the back of a frying pan.

 Ben and I shared a drink called Ampula with plum.
 It tasted like guava.
 I was skeptical to share the drink with him since he had a cold but luckily I did not fall ill.
-More on following page.
-Click here to continue reading
+Continue reading

 One of Ben’s aunt picked us up for lunch from our hotel.
 The purpose of our trip to Penang is to rekindle with Ben’s relatives who live in Penang.

 Ben’s aunt brought us to New World Park for lunch.
 It’s a hawker center.
 Ben had “Har Go” rice roll which is his late father’s favourite.
 The sauce for this dish is unique to Penang.
 RM3 (CAD1) for the above.
-More on following page.
-Click here to continue reading
+Continue reading

 Ben was still groggy this morning.
 He had backache due to the long bus trip.
 We did not want to go too far to look for breakfast.
 We just went to the neighbourhood morning market to get some food.